Philippine Association of the Record Industry

-The Philippine Association of the Record Industry (Filipino: Kapisanan ng Industriya ng Plaka ng Pilipinas, abbreviated as PARI) is a non-profit and private trade organization, that represents the recording industry distributors in the Philippines.
+The Philippine Association of the Record Industry (Kapisanan ng Industriya ng Plaka ng Pilipinas, abbreviated as PARI) is a non-profit and private trade organization, that represents the recording industry distributors in the Philippines.

-The PARI was formed on February 10, 1972, and today is composed of 14 corporate members and 13 associate members.
+The PARI was formed on February 10, 1972, and is currently composed of 14 corporate members and 13 associate members.
 Since then, the association had worked with the Congress on drafting music copyright laws and had helped conduct raids on music pirates with the National Bureau of Investigation, Philippine National Police, Criminal Investigation and Detection Group and Optical Media Board.

 It is also responsible for awarding music recording certifications in the Philippines.
 Annually, PARI organizes different music events such as the Awit Awards.

 History

 In the early 1950s, music piracy started to grow in the Philippines.
-So, in 1952, major recording companies organized the first recording industry association in the country called the Record Industry Association of the Philippines (RIAP).
+In response, in 1952, major recording companies organized the first recording industry association in the country called the Record Industry Association of the Philippines (RIAP).
 The association was mostly composed of foreign licensees.
 The first president of RIAP was Manuel P. Villar of Mareco.
 In 1971, independent record companies decided to bond together and formed the Philippine Recording Industry Association (PRIA).
 Its primary goal was to promote local records.
 PRIA elected their first president which was Jose Mari Gonzales of Cinema-Audio.
 In their years of existence, the two organizations had cooperated with each other in fighting piracy.

 On February 10, 1972, another organization in the record industry was created called the Philippine Association of the Record Industry (PARI).
 Antonio Lustre of the Home Industries Development Corporation (HIDCOR) was elected as its first president.
-After the first two organizations were disbanded, PARI became the only and legitimate association of the record companies in the Philippines, combining both major and independent record companies.
+After the first two organizations were disbanded, PARI became the only legitimate association of record companies in the Philippines, combining both major and independent record companies.

 In 1990, the association began certifying recorded music in the Philippines.
 Constant Change by Jose Mari Chan was the first ever album to be certified.
 It was certified diamond on November 10, 1990.
 Since the awards program was launched, only eight albums were certified diamond by PARI.
 Aside from Constant Change, the other seven are: